People don’t often think about the words software, firmware, and hardware, but let’s explore the first part of each term.

 - Firmware is semi-permanent software running on a system that may or may not be updated often, and usually require a higher level of skill or effort

-- Hardware is the physical components of a system that the software and firmware run on
+- Hardware is the physical components of a system that the software and firmware run on, and that are updated least often (if ever)

 Software is the most temporary and malleable.
 Firmware is semi-permanent software that’s tied more directly to the hardware and updated less often, and hardware is the physical components that are most permanent.